Since I was a college sophomore in OU’s “intro to design” course, I’ve enjoyed the works of Frank Lloyd Wright. (FLW)

 From their bedroom and fireplace (no central heating) to the bathroom.
-This is about 1/4 the size of my master bath at my home in Las Cruces, but then again, I don’t have stainless steel wall-to-wall.
+This is about 1/4 the size of the master bath at my home in Las Cruces.
+Though, I don’t have stainless steel wall-to-wall.

 I do have central heating, which makes Nov-April post-shower drying pleasurable, right to my warm towels.